speaker

 Research IT Support: John Pybus

 In this research project, we are studying how words are joined together in natural, fluent, everyday speech.
-In particular, we will do detailed acoustic measurements of numerous recordings to see (a) how English speakers change the last consonants of words to link them up to the next word, and (b) when and in what circumstances people "drop" final 't's and 'd's.
+In particular, we carried out detailed acoustic measurements of numerous recordings to see (a) how English speakers change the last consonants of words to link them up to the next word, and (b) when and in what circumstances people "drop" final 't's and 'd's.
 The recordings we use are from thousands of naturally-occurring conversations collected in the 1990's for the British National Corpus, which we have digitized and partly aligned with transcriptions in previous projects.
-In order to search for and find specific portions of speech, they will use automatic speech recognition technologies.
-The methods they will develop should help future work on searching and finding tools for audio-visual data, such as sound libraries, movie databases etc. It will open up the audio recordings from the British National Corpus for other researchers - and anyone interested in English speech, not just academics! - to find whatever they may be looking for in that vast collection of recordings.
+In order to search for and find specific portions of speech, we use automatic speech recognition technologies.
+The methods we have developed should help future work on searching and finding tools for audio-visual data, such as sound libraries, movie databases etc. This opens up the audio recordings from the British National Corpus for other researchers - and anyone interested in English speech, not just academics! - to find whatever they may be looking for in that vast collection of recordings.

 Our study is loosely parallel to Dilley and Pitt (2007) who studied American English to answer somewhat different research questions.